h2zero/n-able-Arduino/README.md

 An Arduino Core for ARM based BLE boards supported by the NimBLE stack.

-**This core is currently still in development and not yet available through the Arduino board manager.
-Manual installation, described below, is required to use this core.**

 If you are interested in assisting the development of this project please submit issues and PR's.
 Or become a collaborator!

 ## Features